 OEC has created an Affirmative Action Program to overcome the present effects of any past policies, practices and barriers to equal opportunity.
 In our Affirmative Action Plan, we identify the achievements that have been made through the application of our good faith efforts and, through the full and fair participation of all of our employees in all of the Agency’s undertakings.
 We also recognize the hiring difficulties experienced by the physically disabled and by many older persons, and will set program goals to achieve the full and fair utilization of these persons in the workforce.

 The Department fully supports all federal and state constitutional provisions, laws, regulations, guidelines, and executive orders that prohibit or outlaw discrimination.
 In accordance with these requirements, no person or facility of this Agency shall be used in the furtherance of any discriminatory practice, nor shall we become a party to any agreement, arrangement, contract or plan that has the effect of sanctioning discriminatory practices.
 All education and training programs and all employment practices conducted by, sponsored by, or with the approval of, OEC shall be open to all qualified persons.

 Our policy is posted on OEC’s policy bulletin boards throughout the agency, on the OEC Intranet, and on OEC’s internet website.
 Each employee has the right to review and comment upon the agency’s Affirmative Action Plan.
-All responses should be addressed to Jordan Kubik, the agency’s Equal Employment Opportunity Leadership Associate / Equal Employment Opportunity Specialist 1, who has been assigned all affirmative action duties.
+All responses should be addressed to Jordan Kubik, the agency’s Human Resources Associate – Equal Employment Opportunity, who has been assigned all affirmative action duties.
 She can be reached at:

 The Department of Administrative Services